top of page

 Reclamation1.jpg

-The Army Corps of Engineers started last year to restore Fire Island beaches from the devastation of Hurricane Sandy.
+The Army Corps of Engineered completed the original FIMI project in 2018.
 FIMI engineers worked from both the eastern and western ends of Fire Island – and steadily approached the Pines.
 It was a slow moving and complicated process, but when it reached the Pines, it moved at incredible speed.

 Reclamation2.jpg